cjschu17/Thesis2016-2017/XMLPrez.md

 ## Xml Copy Editor

 - can create new TEI doc in your VM with Xml Copy Editor
 - edit one fragmentary tile on the big screen?
-(I'll send a pic)
 - mark break at edge of word with `<gap/>`

 ----